DRAW Space

 About DRAW Space

-The gallery sits on the unceded ancestral lands of the Gadigal people of the Eora Nation, and DRAW Space acknowledges the traditional custodians of this place with respect.
-The location puts the gallery within easy reach of Sydney's cultural precinct and the diverse, art-focused community that characterises Newtown.
-As a newer centre for contemporary drawing, DRAW Space distinguishes itself through its commitment to rigorous, community-engaged programming that moves beyond conventional gallery models.
+The gallery sits on the unceded ancestral lands of the Gadigal people of the Eora Nation, and DRAW Space acknowledges the traditional custodians of this place.
+The location makes it easy to reach Sydney's cultural precinct and Newtown's vibrant artist community.
+As a newer space focused on contemporary drawing, DRAW Space stands out because of its artist-driven programming, which sidesteps the typical gallery approach.

-A community-driven space for contemporary art in Sydney
+A community space for contemporary drawing in Sydney